 Connecticut State law requires each full-time or matriculated student to provide proof of immunity or screening against measles, mumps, rubella, varicella (chicken pox), meningitis and tuberculosis.
 Certain exemptions based on age and housing status apply.
 Matriculating students are defined as those enrolled in a degree seeking program or an in-person certificate program.
 More detailed information and the required downloadable forms are available online.
 Completed forms should be submitted directly to the Student Health Center.
 Although this is not required to complete an application, you must provide proof of immunity/screening prior to course registration.
 Please note, students who are enrolling in 100% online programs with no intention of coming to campus may be exempt from providing immunization records.
 Please consult the Student Health Center to determine what documentation may be required as an online student.
-Questions may be directed to the Student Health Center: 203-254-4000 x2241 or e-mail firstname.lastname@example.org.
+Questions may be directed to the Student Health Center: 203-254-4000 x2241 or email.

 International applicants must provide an official course-by-course evaluation for all coursework completed outside the US.
 Evaluations must be completed by an approved evaluator (found on our website) of all academic records.
 All international students whose native language is not English must demonstrate proficiency in the English language by taking and submitting test scores from one of the following exams: TOEFL, IELTS, Duolingo, or PTE Academic exams.
-A TOEFL composite score of 550 for the paper test, 213 for the computer-based, or 80 on the internet based test is strongly recommended for admission to the graduate school.
-Scores must be sent directly from the Educational Testing Service.
-An IELTS score of 6.5 or higher is strongly recommended for admission to the graduate school.
-Scores must be sent directly from IELTS.
+A TOEFL composite score of 550 for the paper test, 213 for the computer-based, or 80 on the internet based test is strongly recommended for admission to the graduate school.1 Scores must be sent directly from the Educational Testing Service.
+An IELTS score of 6.5 or higher is strongly recommended for admission to the graduate school.2 Scores must be sent directly from IELTS.
 A PTE Academic score of 53 is recommended.
 Fairfield University's ETS code is 3390.
 English language test score requirements can be viewed on our website.
 English language testing may be waived for those international students who have earned an undergraduate or graduate degree from a regionally accredited U.S. college or university.
 International applications must also provide a certificate of finances (evidence of adequate financial resources in U.S. dollars).
 All supporting credentials must be submitted at least three months prior to the intended start date.